 The Red bar shows what the house is using.

 There is no hot water tank, the water is heated by solar panels when there is enough sun, or by the grid when no sun.
-The hot water is generated by two SunAmp units in the Utility Room
+The hot water is generated by a SunAmp solar water battery in the Utility Room.

 There should easily be enough hot water for everyone to take showers, even at the same time!
 Having a bath will take a lot of the hot water, but you could have a bath in the evening and the water will be heated for showers in the morning.